roman-milk/roman-milk.github.io/becoming-a-slut-wife-ripley.md

+===

- ****** Becoming A Slut Wife: Ripley ****** byJust_Plain_Bob© "I'm going to give you just five minutes to get dressed and get out.
+"I'm going to give you just five minutes to get dressed and get out.
 If you are still here in five I won't be responsible for what I do to your worthless ass.
 Get your worthless ass out of here before I hurt you."

  "You can't make me leave" she sobbed, "This is my house too."